Title

 • Licensed home health care agencies

-• Any health care facility which provides on an outpatient basis observation services, radiation therapy, cardiac catherizations, lithotripsy, magnetic resonance imaging, positron emission therapy and other providers offering services using equipment requiring Certificate of Need
+• Any health care setting providing on an outpatient basis the following services: observation services, radiation therapy, cardiac catheterizations, lithotripsy, magnetic resonance imaging, positron emission therapy, and other providers offering services using equipment requiring Certificate of Need

 Classification and Release of Data

 In order to balance the principles of access and confidentiality, the DOC has devised a classification scheme for the data elements collected under the authority of Section 44-6-170 as amended, Code of Laws of South Carolina, 1976.
-This classification scheme aims to promote the use of accurate health data, provide equal treatment of data requesters and data providers, expedite the release process and encourage the release of the broadest spectrum of data elements without compromising patient confidentiality and appropriate confidentiality for health care providers, insurers and facilities.
+This classification scheme aims to promote the use of accurate health data, provide equal treatment of data requestors and data providers, expedite the release process, and encourage the release of the broadest spectrum of data elements without compromising patient confidentiality and appropriate confidentiality for health care providers, insurers, and facilities.
 Efforts will be made to present data elements in a manner that balances the needs for public information and confidentiality.
-The rationale for not releasing certain variables is that these fields either alone or in conjunction with other publicly available data will or have the potential to identify a patient, health care provider, health care facility and/or health care insurer.
+The rationale for not releasing certain data elements is that these fields either alone or in conjunction with other publicly available data will or have the potential to identify a patient, health care provider, health care facility, and/or health care insurer.

 The current classification of data elements will be periodically reviewed.
 New data elements will be reviewed and classified by the DOC.
 Until new data elements are classified, they will be considered restricted data.